 Leave the salty water into the bottle and store it in a cool and dry place.
 When you need to use it next time, remove the filter and blow out the contents.
 You need to rinse it so that the water does not taste salty.

-Cleaning your LifeStraw after use, when clogged, or when storing extends its lifespan.
+Cleaning your LifeStraw after use, when clogged, or when storing will make your LifeStraw last much longer.
 You also need to be aware of when the straw has reached its lifespan.
 Cleaning and unclogging may not be effective because it will be less effective in filtering the water.

 If you are a camper or a lover of outdoor events, you understand that a LifeStraw is part of life; hence you need to maintain it effectively.
 Take all the necessary precautions when cleaning and avoid the use of chemicals when cleaning.
 Some chemicals can destroy the filter unknowingly.
 Clean it organically using products like coconut milk, lemon juice, salt, and vinegar.